Death Valley Wilderness

 General Trip Planning Information

 The best time to visit the park is mid-October thru mid-April when cooler temperatures provide the perfect climate for camping, hiking, and exploring this unique desert environment.
 Hiking opportunities are limitless though the park has few maintained trails.
 Backpacking opportunities abound, but due to limited water sources, careful trip planning is of special concern.
-For more trip planning resources go to the website under the links tab.

 Climate and Special Equipment Needs